n0xas69/godangerous/README.md

 - View closest traders by material type
 - Show the planets in the system that bring in the most money if you analyze them

-Just download the binary file in realease page and run it !
+Just download the binary file [here](https://github.com/n0xas69/godangerous/releases/latest/download/godangerous.exe)  and run it !

 ![](./screen.PNG)